Louisville and Jefferson County Kentucky rent assistance.

-If you need rent assistance in Louisville and Jefferson County Kentucky, there are a few options for qualified low income families.
-One primary program is a government run offering, and there are also a few leading non-profits, churches, and charities to call for rent or security deposit help.
+If you need rent assistance in Louisville and Jefferson County Kentucky, find programs that can help low income families.
+The government offers emergency financial help to stop evictions and to rehouse the homeless that are stable.
+There are also non-profits, churches, and charities to call for rent or security deposit help or also free legal aid for representation in housing court.

-Rent assistance, energy payment assistance, and/or shelter is provided to those Jefferson County Kentucky families and individuals that meet the program eligibility guidelines as determined by an initial screening.
-While there are income and crisis criteria that need to be met by an applicant, the Emergency Financial Assistance program was created to assist those households that meet program guidelines.
+- Rent assistance, energy payment assistance, and/or shelter is provided to those Jefferson County Kentucky families and individuals that meet the program eligibility guidelines as determined by an initial screening.
+While there are income criteria that need to be met by an applicant, the Emergency Grant Assistance program was created to assist those tenants facing eviction and the homeless.
 Government grants can help pay rent and other housing expenses such as security deposits, moving costs, and energy bills.
 Rehousing, such as funds to pay first month’s rent, may also be available in Louisville Kentucky.

 - Financial assistance as well as case management is provided to the clients in to stabilize their housing situation.
-While the criteria can vary, in general Emergency Financial Assistance can help those households with zero income or resources that meet eligibility criteria for the month assistance is requested.
+While the criteria can vary, in general emergency rent grants or rehousing can help those households with low income or assets.
 The total amount of assistance offered will vary.

 To apply for rent help from the Louisville resources, contact your local Neighborhood Place in order to apply for assistance.
 Or you can call 574-5000 if unable to make it to a local center.
 Or try the Homeless Single Point of Entry phone number at (502) 637-2337 for other low income housing resources, emergency rent help, free motel vouchers, or other support.